-\item Third, the bounds on expectations of $S_{12}$ and $S_{2}$.
-Let $E_{31}$ and $E_{32}$ be the corresponding events for these random variables.
+\item For the bounds on the expectations of $S_{12}$ and $S_{2}$, we let $E_{31}$ and $E_{32}$ to be the corresponding events for these random variables.
 Then applying the Markov inequality to these inequalities \eqref{eq:ES12}, \eqref{eq:expected_inequality_S2}, we have the following bound for a fixed value $\delta_3>0$:

 Note that we used the fact that $\epsilon_2 \leq \epsilon_3$.